zdennis/activerecord-import/README.markdown

 # License

-This is licensed under the ruby license.
+This is licensed under the MIT license.

 # Author